coatless-rpkg/dropcli/README.md

 2. Type code sufficiently fast;
 3. Avoid the sitting five feet from me while checking [Pokemon Go](http://www.pokemon.com/us/pokemon-video-games/pokemon-go/)

-The idea Michael presented was very straightforward: **Provide them with a direct link to the code file that updates upon ever save.**
+The idea presented was very straightforward: **Provide students with a direct link to the code file that updates upon every save done by the file editor.**

 To do that, there are a few things we need: